 In New York State, probate proceedings take place in the part of the court called the “Surrogate’s Court” in the county where you were living when you died.
 Your assets, property and possessions are called your estate.
 The representative appointed by the court is called the “executor.”
 The legal documents that make that person your executor are called “letters testamentary.”

 Only an estate valued over $30,000 must be probated when there is a will.
+The court has a “small estate proceeding” when the estate is below $30,000.
 An estate without a will is “administered,” not probated.
 Also, certain assets, like the proceeds of an insurance policy, retirement accounts, like a 401k and IRA, and other accounts with a named beneficiary, are not subject to the probate process.

 In a probate proceeding, the executor named in the will files a petition in Surrogate’s Court along with the original of your will.
 The petition will include the date of death, beneficiaries named in the will, heirs-at-law in case the will is invalid, and an estimate of the value of the estate.
 All interested people, beneficiaries and heirs-at-law, will be notified of the probate proceeding.

-Executors may be paid for their work based on the value of the estate.
+Executors may be paid a commission for their work based on the value of the estate.
 As part of this process, the executor is responsible for: